cupcakearmy/autorestic/docs/markdown/cli/exec.md

 autorestic exec [-b, --backend]  [-a, --all] <command> -- [native options]
 ```

-This is avery handy command which enables you to run any native restic command on desired backends.
-Generally will want to include the verbose flag `-v, --verbose` to see the output.
+This is a very handy command which enables you to run any native restic command on desired backends.
+Generally you will want to include the verbose flag `-v, --verbose` to see the output.
 An example would be listing all the snapshots of all your backends:

 ```bash
 autorestic exec -av -- snapshots